fardos5346/mediain/README.md

 full_stack.sql
 This is a database file.
 Contains database with posts and users tables.

-search file
+search.php
-this is a search form to search post_id or user id .
+This is a search form to search post_id or user id .